Conoize/logkit.github.io/_docs/1.1/formatting.md

 `isMainThread`  | `Bool`               | An indicator of whether the log entry was created on the main thread `logKitVersion` | `String`             | The version of the LogKit framework that generated the entry

 Each of these properties will be available in every `LXLogEntry` that is passed to an [Endpoint][endpoints]'s `entryFormatter`.
-The developer may choose to use or ignore each property when crafting a custom `LXLogEntryFormatter`.
+The developer may choose to use or ignore each property when crafting a custom `LXEntryFormatter`.

 ## Default Formatters
 LogKit will supply the following default formatters if no formatter is specified during [Endpoint][endpoints] initialization (unless a specific Endpoint is documented otherwise):